 The best time to visit Alaska depends on your interests.
 Most tours are only offered during the summer months from mid-May through mid-September, with a limited amount offered in the winter.
 Summer is the most popular time to visit, with July being the busiest month.
 The warm weather and long daylight hours allow you to enjoy all that Alaska has to offer.
 In addition, services at the state and national parks are open, fish are abundant and the bears are out of hibernation.
 From November through March, Alaska is a beautiful, winter wonderland.
 Prices are lower and, with fewer visitors, the availability is better.
-There are numerous outdoor activities, such as dog sledding and skiing, and the Aurora Borealis (Northern Lights) is visible.
+There are numerous outdoor activities, such as dog sledding and skiing, Alaska hiking tours, and the Aurora Borealis (Northern Lights) is visible.
 You will also find many unique events, such as the Iditarod and the World Ice Art Championships.
 Regardless of when you visit Alaska, you are sure to have an adventure to remember!
-Check out our great selection of Winter Tours in Alaska.
+Check out our great selection of Alaska Winter Tours.

 What are my options for Alaska Cruises?